fetlang/fetlang/docs/c_reference/core.md

 Compare chains

-Check if chaims are equivalent.
+Check if chains are equivalent.
 Will return 0 if they are, and another value if they are not.

 #### Parameters
 * `a` The first chain